-- For an action which could result in a criminal conviction, such as theft, threats using a weapon, drug use or physical assault on a staff member or another student, the student is liable to be dismissed. - Verbal abuse of staff or students, excessive alcohol use, or any behaviour that may bring ETC into disrepute can also result in instant dismissal.
-ETC may contact the Police or other agencies if it sees fit.
+- For any action which could result in a criminal conviction, such as theft, threats using a weapon, drug use or physical assault on a staff member or another student, the student is liable to be dismissed. - Verbal abuse of staff or students, excessive alcohol use, or any behaviour that may bring ETC into disrepute can also result in instant dismissal.
+ETC may contact the Police or other agencies if necessary.
 This may result in a Trespass Order.